minibolt-guide/minibolt/guide/system/privacy.md

   $ torsocks ssh admin@abcdefg..............xyz.onion
   ```

-  * **Note:** When the prompt asks you "Are you sure you want to continue connecting?" type "yes" and press ENTER
+📝 When the prompt asks you "Are you sure you want to continue connecting?" type "yes" and press ENTER.

 * **macOS**: Using `torify` or `torsocks` may not work due to Apple's *System Integrity Protection (SIP)* which will deny access to `/usr/bin/ssh`.